-Ground Water Discharge Permit UGW350005 for the Salt Lake City Department of Airports deicing operations storm water detention ponds and land application operation is being renewed for another 5-year term.
-The detention pond facility is located one mile north of I-80 and east of the new runway and the land application site is located at the northwest end of the airport property.
+Ground Water Discharge Permit UGW350005 for the Salt Lake City Department of Airports deicing operations storm water detention ponds and land application operation is being modified to incorporate land application expansion.
+The expansion consists of one additional 400 foot pivot in addition to the three pivots already in place.
+Total volume may increase to 9 million gallons annually form the previously permitted 7 million gallons.
+The detention pond facility is located 2175 North 4325 West, Salt Lake City, Utah.
+The land application site is located at the northwest end of the airport property.